Aleksanyanh/Angular-test/README.md

 ## Image

-In any cases is preferable to use the image as svg format and also the `sprite` method.
+In any cases is preferable to use the image as svg format in point of view the performance and better view.
+It is used also the `sprite` method.
 We get the svg image with id.
 The usage is:
 `<svg><use xlink:href="assets/images/sprite.svg#empty-box-open"></use></svg>`
 here is the sprite svg generator link `https://svgsprit.es/`